-When ever we talk about WordPress SEO, WordPress duplicate content is one thing which every SEO professional will suggest you to avoid.
-It doesn’t mean when people say “WordPress is SEO optimized” they are lying, they are right but duplicate content issue in WordPress arises because of many reasons.
+Whenever we talk about WordPress SEO, WordPress duplicate content is one thing which every SEO professional will suggest you to avoid.
+It doesn’t mean when people say “WordPress is SEO optimized” they are lying, they are right, but the duplicate content issue in WordPress arises because of many reasons.
 Today, we will look into some of the basic reasons and will try to fix it one by one.

 What exactly is WordPress duplicate content issue?

-Content which is exactly the same but can be accessed by two URL’s.
+Content which is the same but can be accessed by two URL.
 This could be within your blog or could be on some copy-paste blog.
-For example, on a poorly optimized WordPress blog, an article can be accessed by :
+For example, on a poorly optimized WordPress blog, an article can be accessed by:

 - http://domain23.com/SEO-post (External website)

-You can clearly see, unknowingly you created 6 copies of your own content and Google will get confuse on which link they should show it.
+You can clearly see; unknowingly you created six copies of your content and Google will get confuse on which link they should show it.
 Precisely they will pick anyone of them and rest will be hidden from Google search.
 At the same time, this will be an issue as Google will slowly start penalizing your blog for lots of duplicate content.
 Now, the most common question is what are possible duplicate content in WordPress and how to fix it.

 Here I’m going to show some of the common WordPress duplicate content that you might be creating on your blog and how can you fix it.

 Let’s talk about duplicate content within your WordPress blog.
 This is the very first place to start with and by fixing this, you will be taking care of 40% of your blog SEO problems.
 Go to Google.com and search for your site name in this format: